MCullinane/irish-weather-windows/README.md

 Copernicus Atlantic -Iberian Biscay Irish - Ocean Wave Reanalysis dataset 3 by 5 km grid

-*********************
-*** Accessibility ***
-*********************
-The maximum limits for Hs and wind speed are applied when mapping the accessibility of a site.
-The Accessibility layer shows the percentage of time the Hs (Atlantic -Iberian Biscay Irish - Ocean Wave Reanalysis) and wind speed (ERA5) are below these limits for the month.

-Input data is 20 years of hourly wave and wind data from 2000 to 2019, partitioned by month.
-At each timestep, the accessibility of the site was determined by checking if the Hs and wind speed were below their respective limits.
-The percentage accessibility is the number of hours within limits divided by the total number of hours for the month.

-Environmental data is from the Copernicus data store (https://cds.climate.copernicus.eu/).
-Wave hourly data is from the 'Atlantic -Iberian Biscay Irish - Ocean Wave Reanalysis' dataset.
-Wind hourly data is from the ERA 5 dataset.

 **********************
 *** Weather Window ***
 **********************